nickjiang2378/starter-css/README.md

 # DesignEasy

-DesignEasy is a chrome extension for web developers to implement CSS layouts, effects, and designs without parsing through documentation.
-Get the CSS for your intended designs at a few simple clicks.
+DesignEasy is a chrome extension for web developers to rapidly implement CSS layouts, effects, and designs without parsing through documentation.
+Get the CSS for your designs at a few simple clicks.

 ## Available Scripts